atharvakale343/p7zip-390r/writeups/final-writeup/submission.md

 It was our first exposure to working with a large C/C++ codebase.
 Although neatly organized at first glance, the project quickly turned into a codebase with a bunch of build scripts.
 Our first challenge was to figure out how to get a debug and release build going.
 Documentation on the dependencies was sparse, so this involved a compile-and-fail cycle to find all the dependencies for our systems.
 However, this experience provided us with great insight on how real world C++ projects are build, and gave us some direction on how to design such a codebase for a project in the future.

 ## Next Steps

+-   We noticed slow fuzzing especially with the `harness` so _Snapshot fuzzing_ could help in making the process more effective and gain more coverage.
+-   Perform _Data Flow Analysis_ in tandem with simpler syntactic analysis tools/dynamic analysis.
+-   Find more corpora for the `archive` command as only _.txt_ files might not be enough to discover bugs.
+-   Set up variant analysis based on other commonly found bugs in open-source projects.